Worldsheet: Wrapping the World in a 3D Sheet for View Synthesis from a Single Image

-\myparagraph{Baselines} we compare our method to several previous approaches: \textbf{Im2Im} \cite{zhou2016view} is an image-to-image translation method which predicts a appearance flow to warp an input view to the target view based on an input camera transformation. \textbf{Tatarchenko \etal} \cite{tatarchenko2016multi} is similar to Im2Im, but directly predicts the target view image instead of an appearance flow. \textbf{Vox w/ UNet} and \textbf{Vox w/ ResNet} are two variants of the deep voxel representation \cite{sitzmann2019deepvoxels} with different encoder-decoder architectures based on UNet or ResNet, implemented in \cite{wiles2020synsin}. \textbf{SynSin} \cite{wiles2020synsin} projects a dense feature point cloud (extracted from every image pixel) to the target camera pose and applies a refinement network on the point cloud projection to output the target view image.
-See Sec.~\ref{sec:related_work} for more discussions on SynSin.
+\myparagraph{Baselines} We compare our method to several previous approaches: \textbf{Im2Im} \cite{zhou2016view} is an image-to-image translation method which predicts an appearance flow to warp an input view to the target view based on an input camera transformation. \textbf{Tatarchenko \etal} \cite{tatarchenko2016multi} is similar to Im2Im, but directly predicts the target view image instead of an appearance flow. \textbf{Vox w/ UNet} and \textbf{Vox w/ ResNet} are two variants of the deep voxel representation \cite{sitzmann2019deepvoxels} with different encoder-decoder architectures based on UNet, or ResNet as implemented in \cite{wiles2020synsin}. \textbf{SynSin} \cite{wiles2020synsin} projects a dense feature point cloud (extracted from every image pixel) to the target camera pose and applies a refinement network on the point cloud projection to output the target view image.
 We also evaluate the prediction of our model before inpainting (\ie directly using the mesh rendering output $I_{out}$ as the target view) to analyze how well our method performs with texture sampling and mesh rendering alone.

 \myparagraph{Results} The results are shown in Table~\ref{tab:exp_mp3d_replica}.
 Even without inpainting, the mesh rendering output $I_{out}$ from our method already outperforms previous approaches by a large margin under all the three metrics on the visible regions.
 With the help of an inpainting network, our final output $I_{paint}$ has significantly higher performance than previous work on both invisible and visible regions, achieving a new state-of-the-art performance on this dataset.
 Figure~\ref{fig:vis_mp3d} shows view synthesis examples from our method and previous work on the Matterport dataset, where our method can paint things such as doorframe or sofa at more precise locations.